dasarpai/old.dasarpai.github.io/_dsblog/2024-10-16-Exploring-Syntehtic-Data-Generation-Capabilities.md

 7. **Faker**: A popular Python library for generating fake data such as names, addresses, credit card details, and more.
 You can use it to create marketing personas or customer data with ease.
    - Tool: [Faker](https://faker.readthedocs.io/)

-## What are the tools for Graph Synthetic Data generation?
+## Synthetic Data Generation for Graph ?
 Generating synthetic data for **graph structures** is a unique challenge compared to tabular data due to the complex relationships between nodes and edges.
 However, there are several tools and frameworks that are specifically designed for generating synthetic graph data.
 These tools can help simulate networks, social interactions, or other graph-based structures for analysis, machine learning, or testing.

 Here are some of the top tools for synthetic graph data generation: